erikh/fireworks/README.md

     exploding on every frame.
 Each flare and explosion have random components to the trail and characters used.
 -   It is not very nice to your CPU!
 Maybe I'll fix that someday.
+-   I tried to take an asciicast of it but asciicasts.io won't allow uploads that large :) It's quite needy with the terminal.